sjohner/jhnr.ch/content/blog/microsoft-azure-datacenter-switzerland.md

 - Dynamics
 ---

 This post should serve as an overview on all things related to Microsoft datacenters in Switzerland.
 [Microsoft announced](https://news.microsoft.com/fr-ch/2018/03/14/microsoft-cloud-services-expand-in-europe-including-new-swiss-datacenters/) that they will expand its cloud services to Switzerland in 2019 by adding two cloud regions located in the cantons of Geneva and Zurich.
 Azure, Office 365 and Dynamics 365 will be delivered from Switzerland.
-[Sources say](https://www.inside-it.ch/articles/52231) that Microsoft is building its Swiss cloud services with [e-shelter](https://www.e-shelter.de/de/location/datacenter-zurich) for Zurich region and [Safe Host](https://www.safehost.com/) for Geneva region.
+[Sources say](https://www.inside-it.ch/articles/52231) that Microsoft is building its Swiss cloud services with [e-shelter](https://www.e-shelter.de/de/location/datacenter-zurich) for Zurich region and [Safe Host](https://www.safehost.com/) for Geneva region (which is actually most probably in the canton of Vaud, as the [Safe Host Datacenter in Gland](https://www.safehost.com/en/data-centre/sh2) is much bigger and newer than the one in Geneva).

 [![Azure Datacenter Switzerland Overview](/images/azure-switzerland-datacenter.png)](/images/azure-switzerland-datacenter.png)